airlineKing089/Python-Code-Examples/README.md

 # Python-Code-Examples
 Python-Code-Examples consists of many (in the future) short examples of simplistic things for people learning python.
-Each example will becommented so you know how it works.
-These will cover both simple and semi-complex topics.
+These examples will cover both simple and semi-complex topics.

 ## Info
 - All code was made by me, no-one else